alesssia/short_intro_stats/short_intro_stats_Day2.md

 ---
 ## Recap

-<span style="display:block; height:1px;"></span>

 <div style="font-size: 90%">

-- There are different types of data
+- There are different types of variables
 - Categorical variables  are described with absolute and relative frequencies
-- Numerical variables are described with measures of central tendency (mode, median, mean) and dispersion (range, IQR, standard deviation)
+- Numerical variables are described with measures of central tendency, dispersion, and correlation
+- Variables can be summarised with multiple graphical representations
 - Parameters (calculated on the population) *vs*&nbsp; statistics (calculated on the sample)

 </div>